 What is a secured business loan?

 A secured business loan is a funding solution where the lender takes a form of physical asset as collateral, which means that if the loan was to default, the lender has the ability to sell the asset to recoup the finance owing on the loan.
-Secured lending is easier for a business to receive compared to an unsecured loan as the risk exposure to the lender is greatly reduced. secured loans for bad credit
+Secured lending is easier for a business to receive compared to an unsecured loan as the risk exposure to the lender is greatly reduced.

 The assets provided by the borrower for a commercial loan could be company assets such as business premise, machinery or stock.
 In some cases, the business owner may be asked to provide collateral in the form of a personal asset, such as a property.
+It is essentially a business loan secured against property.

 As well a term loan, there are other secured finance products available to businesses, which differ depending on the type of asset that is being offered as security.